fajarnugraha37/nope-IAM/README.md

 ## Features
 - **AWS IAM-inspired**: Users, roles, policies, statements, actions, resources, conditions, effects (allow/deny, mostly deny)
 - **TypeScript-first**: Strict types, generics, and type-safe APIs (because you can't be trusted)
-- **Pluggable storage**: In-memory, JSON file, and custom adapters for your ever-changing stack
+- **Pluggable storage**: In-memory, JSON/YAML file, and custom adapters for your ever-changing stack
 - **Asynchronous evaluation**: Promise-based, always
 - **Rich decision context**: Not just boolean, but evaluation trace, matched policy/statement, etc.
 - **Decorators**: For route/method-level access control, with parameterized and composable support (so you can blame the decorator)